Dental Implants Sterling, VA

 Missing teeth can be embarrassing, causing people to hide their smile and lose their self-esteem.
-The space created by missing teeth can easily become infected with bacteria, causing other teeth to shift out of place, and making it difficult for people to speak or eat correctly.
-Dr. Rami Tahhan and the staff at Titan Dental Care are sensitive to the hardship a missing tooth can create.
+The space that missing teeth create can easily become infected with bacteria, causing other teeth to shift out of place, and making it difficult for people to speak or eat correctly.
+The team at Titan Dental Care are sensitive to the hardship a missing tooth can create.
 We provide dental implants so that our patients can regain their self-confidence, improve their health, and approach life boldly.

-Installing implants is a complex procedure and patients throughout the 20166 area trust us to replace their missing teeth due to the stellar reputation of Dr. Rami Tahhan.
-We know that there are multiple dental providers to choose from so Dr. Rami Tahhan and the staff at Titan Dental Care are constantly looking for ways to improve the overall experience of our patients.
-Our office is conveniently located in Sterling and we treat patients throughout Virginia, offering them the opportunity to restore missing teeth in a way that looks natural and beautiful.
+Installing implants is a complex procedure that requires us to replace their missing teeth in a safe and natural way.
+We know that there are multiple dental providers to choose from, so the team at Titan Dental Care are constantly looking for ways to improve the overall experience of our patients.
+Our office is located in Sterling and we offer patients the opportunity to restore missing teeth in a way that looks natural and beautiful.

 Facts from the American Academy of Implant Dentistry (aaid.com)

 - More than 30 million Americans are missing all their teeth in one or both jaws

 - 15 million people in the U.S. have crown and bridge replacements for missing teeth

 - 3 million have implants and that number is growing by 500,000 a year

 - 10% of all U.S. dentists place implants but that is increasing